Concordium/concordium.github.io/source/shared/net/references/manage-accounts.rst

-The Mobile Wallet is a smartphone app that allows creation of accounts from identities issued by the external identity provider `Notabene`_, as well as transfers of GTU from created accounts.
+The Mobile Wallet is a smartphone app that allows creation of accounts from identities issued by the external identity provider `Notabene`_, as well as transfers of CCD from created accounts.
 It supports both plain and encrypted transfers.

 This app can export identities and accounts that the user created.